exercism/v3/languages/swift/exercises/concept/loops/.docs/hints.md

-## 1. Hash the IDs from the database
+## 1. Determine how long it takes to make an order

-- A [for-in loop][for-in-loops] can be used to work on each ID one at a time.
+- A [for-in loop][for-in-loops] can be used to look at one drink at a time.
-- If you are on a 32-bit machine, you will need to convert the IDs to `Int64` to compute the hash, then convert the result back to `Int`.

-## 2. Compute the digital sum of a number

-- You can get the rightmost digit of a number, _n_, by computing `n % 10`.
-- You can remove the rightmost digit of a number _n_, by computing `n / 10`.
+- You can use a `switch` statement to return the amount of time it takes to make each type of drink.

+## 2. Replenish your lime wedge supply

+- [Arrays have a method][array-docs] for removing the first element of an array and returning it to you.
+- You need to make a variable copy of function parameters if you want to mutate them.

+## 3. Finish up your shift

-- If we know a number is not 0, we know that we will have at least one digit to add into the sum of digits.
-This is a good indication that a [repeat-while loop][repeat-loops] would be a good choice to use to compute the digital sum.
+- If we know we still have time left in our shift, we know that we will have to make at least one order.
+This is a good indication that a [repeat-while loop][repeat-loops] would be a good choice to use.

-## 3. Compute the ranking level for a hashed ID

-- We can use the `digitalSum(_:)` function to determine if a number is a Harshad number and thus if we need to increase our ranking level.
-- We need to increase the ranking level and compute the next number in the sequence while the current value is a Harshad number.
-This is a good indication that a [while loop][while-loops] would be a good choice to use to compute the ranking level.
+- [Arrays have a method][array-docs] for removing the first element of an array and returning it to you.

-## 4. Compute the ranking for each ID
+## 4. Track certain orders

-- A [for-in loop][for-in-loops] can be used to work on each hashed ID one at a time.
+- A [for-in loop][for-in-loops] can be used to work on each order one at a time.
 - Tuple decomposition can be used to name the individual elements of the tuple in the for-in loop.
+- You can use [control transfer statements][control-transfer] to skip to the next iteration of the loop for drinks we don't care about.

 [for-in-loops]: https://docs.swift.org/swift-book/LanguageGuide/ControlFlow.html#ID121
 [while-loops]: https://docs.swift.org/swift-book/LanguageGuide/ControlFlow.html#ID124